mcneel/docify/README.md

 4. Run `CMD+Shift+P > Run Task > docify init`, then enter the path where the Rhino source code is located and press enter.
 5. Run `CMD+Shift+P > Run Task > docify build`
 5. Run `CMD+Shift+P > Run Task > run quasar`

+## Troubleshooting

+Some namespaces may need `methodgen` to be run on the source first before documentation can be extracted.
+You can do this by building Rhino from source.